 The tax landscape changes yearly.
-Congress meets occasionally to review and adjust the tax code, so first-time homebuyers must stay on their toes to understand year-to-year tax changes.
+With this being the first tax year under the changes in the new tax bill, first-time homebuyers must stay on their toes to understand the changes.

 Home Mortgage Interest Deduction

-The mortgage interest deduction is one of the biggest home tax breaks and is a crucial new homeowner tax credit.
-It covers interest paid on loans of up to $1 million, or $500,000 if you're married but filing a separate return.
+The mortgage interest deduction is one of the biggest home tax breaks and shouldn’t be overlooked as a first-time homebuyer credit.
+This crucial deduction covers interest paid on loans of up to $750,000, or $375,000 if you’re married but filing a separate return.

 The deduction can be especially beneficial for borrowers with new loans because interest charges on mortgages are typically steeper in the early years of the mortgage’s term.